GoogleCloudPlatform/community/tutorials/cloud-run-cloudflare/index.md

 #### Set up Cloudflare

 To connect Cloudflare to this load balancer, log in to your Cloudflare Dashboard and create a new DNS record.
-Create a new A record by specifying the name (subdomain) and enter the new IP address of the load balancer. *Make sure to select DNS only*.
-After 24 hours, you can change to this to Cloudflare.
-If you do not set it to DNS Only, Google Cloud cannot verify and validate the HTTPS certificate.
+Create a new A record by specifying the name (subdomain) and enter the new IP address of the load balancer.

 ![Cloudflare setup][cloudflare_setup]
 [cloudflare_setup]: https://storage.googleapis.com/gcp-community/tutorials/cloud-run-cloudflare/cloudflare_setup.png